Business

 Commerce

-- must complete COM 204 Introduction to Professional Practice before first work term
+- must complete COM 204 Introduction to Professional Practice prior to your first work term

 MBA

-- must complete MBA Introduction to Professional Practice before co-op work term
+- must complete a series of MBA Introduction to Professional Practice workshops before taking part in co-op

 MGB